Blepharitis medications & treatments

 - Steroids.
 Your eye doctor may add a steroid eye drop to help reduce inflammation.
 Medications such as Pred Forte (prednisolone) can be used alone or in addition to an antibiotic.

 - Immunosuppressants.
-Adding an immunomodulator, such as Restasis (cyclosporine), blocks your body’s immune response to reduce inflammation.
+Adding an immunomodulator, such as Restasis (cyclosporine) and Restasis Multidose (cyclosporine), blocks your body’s immune response to reduce inflammation.

 What is the best medication for blepharitis?